tobspeed/apisummit2022-ci-iaq-workshop/README.md

 # ci-iaq-workshop

-The code samples samples/ansible are tested with Ansible 2.10.9 and Vagrant 2.2.14.
+The code samples are tested with Ansible 2.10.9, Terraform 0.15.5 and Vagrant 2.2.14.

 ## Setup Local Test Infrastructure
 I prepare some Vagrantfiles for the setup of the test infrastructure if necessary.